Klaudioz/Obsidian-Vault-Reviewer/README.md

 7. **Create Connections**: AI adds relevant [[WikiLinks]] to build your knowledge graph

 ### **Performance Tips:**
+1. **Fresh Start Default**: The script now defaults to starting fresh sessions for safety - press Enter to start over
-1. **Start with Auto-Keep**: Configure threshold to automatically keep high-value notes
+2. **Start with Auto-Keep**: Configure threshold to automatically keep high-value notes
-2. **Use Enhancement Liberally**: Better to enhance and keep than to delete potentially useful content
+3. **Use Enhancement Liberally**: Better to enhance and keep than to delete potentially useful content
-3. **Progressive Cleanup**: Review in chunks, use session continuation for large vaults
+4. **Progressive Cleanup**: Review in chunks, use session continuation for large vaults (press 'y' when prompted)
-4. **Backup First**: Always backup before major cleanup sessions
+5. **Backup First**: Always backup before major cleanup sessions
-5. **Monitor Progress**: Use the progress bar to estimate time remaining
+6. **Monitor Progress**: Use the progress bar to estimate time remaining

 ## 📋 Output & Logging